lampepfl/scala3-macro-tutorial/docs/inline.md

 1. It introduces `inline` as a [soft keyword][soft-modifier].
 2. It introduces _inline expressions_.
-3. It guarantees that an _inline definition_ is inlined at the point of usage and an _inline expression_ is always reduced.
+3. It guarantees that an inlining actually happens instead of being best-effort.

 ## Inline constants